 Celebrating with parents

 Every Friday Key Stage 1 and Key Stage 2 have celebration Collective Worship where we gather and invite parents to celebrate the work children have done in school.
-In Reception children have the opportunity to explore their faith with their family through ‘Stay and Pray’ sessions which are held termly.
+In Reception, children have the opportunity to explore their faith with their family through ‘Stay and Pray’ sessions which are held termly.

 Worship with the community

-Half termly we visit Saint Barnabas Church where Reverend Freda leads our service to celebrate major Christian Festivals.
+Each half term, we visit Saint Barnabas Church where Reverend Freda leads our service to celebrate major Christian Festivals.
 These include: Harvest, Christmas, Candlemas, Easter and Pentecost.
 Throughout the year, individual classes visit the Church for specific teaching on different areas of Christian life.
 We also hold our ‘Year 6 Leaver’s Service’ at Saint Barnabas Church.